|

 Conflict exam

 So I recognize that exceptional instances happen that prevent someone from taking an exam.
 If at any point in the semester, something happens where you need to miss an exam, a conflict exam will be offered at the end of the semester doing the final exam period.
 You don’t need prior approval or a “good” excuse.
-I have no interest being an arbiter of what is an isn’t a valid excuse.
+I have no interest being an arbiter of what is and isn’t a valid excuse.
 You miss an exam, you can take it in the final exam period.
 You miss two exams, you take them both during the final exam period.
 Some clarifying issues:

 Cheatsheet